p2p-today/protocol/README.rst

             msg_encrypted = msg_header[37] & 1  # type: int
             msg_from = msg_header[38:76+β/8]  # type: bytes
             msg_to = msg_header[76+β/8:114+β/4]  # type: bytes
+            # Note that we don't unpack the payload on parse time, since it
+            # could be encrypted.
+One could also have it that they payload is
+            # not accessible at all if it's encrypted.
+Or some other solution.
             msg_payload = tx_payload[parsed : parsed + msg_len]  # type: bytes
             parsed += msg_len
             # In production you would probably use a class, but for brevity's